nick-bischoff/nick-bischoff/README.md

 Hello! 👋

 I'm a student at Seattle Central College pursuing an **Associate's of Science**, preparing to transfer to university in 2026.
-My academic work centers on building a strong foundation in **mathematics, science and technology fundamentals, and quantitative reasoning**.
+My academic work currently centers on building a strong foundation in **mathematics, science, technology, and quantitative reasoning**.

 * **Currently Learning:** AstroJS & Python (Matplotlib, Pandas, NumPy).
 * **Interests:** Applying quantitative methods, data analysis & modeling, financial market dynamics, business strategy, and collaborative problem-solving.